Larry Mason (American football)

 Larry Mason is a former running back in the National Football League and the United States Football League.

 Biography

-Mason was born on March 21, 1961 in Birmingham, Alabama.
+Mason was born on March 21, 1961, in Birmingham, Alabama.

 He now owns a fencing company in the Birmingham area.

 Career

 Mason was a member of the Jacksonville Bulls of the USFL in 1984 and 1985.
-He then joined the Cleveland Browns during the 1987 NFL season.
+He then joined the Cleveland Browns during the 1987 NFL season, playing during the 1987 NFL Players Strike.
 The following season, he played for the Green Bay Packers.
 Mason also played for the Calgary Stampeders of the CFL in 1985.
 He was Calgary's leading rusher during the 1985 season, despite only playing five games.

 He played at the collegiate level at Troy State University and the University of Southern Mississippi.